 Group Internal Job Posting

-The Sekisui Chemical Group supports its employees' willingness to take on challenges and their career plans by providing opportunities to thrive within the Group through posting job openings internally.
+Sekisui Chemical Group supports its employees’ willingness to take on challenges.
+At the same time, assistance is given to realize career plans by providing opportunities to thrive within the Group through the internal posting of job openings.

 Support System for Diverse Career Paths